Tareq-Ghassan/Server-Driven-UI/README.md

 Coverage reports (when enabled) will appear under `coverage/`.

 ### Implementation notes
-- There is a naming inconsistency between the DTO (`numberOfSteppes`) and the model (`numberOfSteps`).
-The API currently validates and accepts `numberOfSteppes`.
+- There is a naming inconsistency between the DTO (`numberOfSteps`) and the model (`numberOfSteps`).
+The API currently validates and accepts `numberOfSteps`.
 Align these names if you change one or the other.
 - Replace `StepperRepository` with a working implementation to avoid runtime errors (e.g., implement in-memory storage for quick start).

 ### License